 How Much Does a Boa Cost?

-Buying Your Boa
+Buying a Boa Constrictor

-The best way to get a boa is to buy it from a professional breeder — as in, someone who has been doing this for years and puts their animals’ health first, not financial gain.
+The best way to get a boa constrictor is to buy it from a professional breeder — as in, someone who has been doing this for years and puts their animals’ health first, not financial gain.
 This helps to make sure that you’re getting a CB (captive-bred) individual, and reptiles produced by professional breeders tend to be much healthier than any you’ll find from an importer or the pet store.
 Furthermore, captive-bred boas tend to be more docile than wild-caught, which is an important quality in a medium-large snake.

 It’s better to start with a juvenile than an adult, especially if this is your first boa.
 Juveniles are smaller than adults, easier to house, less expensive, and although they can be more defensive, a strike from a juvenile is going to be less scary than experiencing the same from an adult.